Records management is the discipline of governing the creation, storage, use, preservation and disposal of records in order to:

 Want More Information?

-Contact the Access and Privacy Office by phone, email, mail or drop by in person.
+Contact the Access and Privacy Office by phone, email, or mail.
+You can also contact us to schedule an appointment to meet in-person.

 Access and Privacy Office